rjpcasalino/blog_bt/src/posts/2023-08-26-Notes-on-Kennan-pt-one.md

 ---
-title: 'Notes on Kennan pt 1'
+title: 'Notes on Kennan pt one'
 layout: post
 ---

-pt 1
+pt one

 It's a strange thing.
 I'm sitting here at 4AM or thereabouts and it is August 26th of 2023.
 This has been a strange year of our Lord indeed.
 Here I am.
 Sitting here telling myself I need to write, that I am a writer.
 But I look around and see I am walled in by books I haven't written.
 They seem endless.
 I'll get rid of a few here and there.
 Create a massive pile and dump them off at some used book store far North on State Route 99.
 There are readers everywhere.
 Anyhow, I am surrounded by these books.
 Seemingly endless like I've said.
 My mother calls them "dust collectors" (they are) but she loves to read.
 She hates books but loves to read?
 I don't think that's all truth but maybe more or less.
 My mother's an odd bird but that's for another time.
 I'm sitting here and thinking I need to write and I'm looking at books and thinking well maybe I should finally write about one of the books I've actually read.
 Many of these books are waiting either to be given away or read.
 I'm always getting off track.
 So I grab one of these books I've actually read called "George F. Kennan: An American Life" by John Lewis Gaddis and I randomly flip to page 424 and I see my red pencil has been at work.
 I underline the important bits in red pencil because I once read that an old Big Boss out in Kansas City did the same.
 That's a different book for a different time.